Generic Name: RimabotulinumtoxinB

-Formal pharmacokinetic studies with botulinum toxin type B have not been performed; the manufacturer states that the drug is not expected to be present in peripheral circulation in measurable concentrations following IM or intradermal injection of recommended doses.2
+No formal pharmacokinetic studies; manufacturer states that drug is not expected to be present in peripheral circulation in measurable concentrations following IM or intradermal injection of recommended doses.2 14

 For information on systemic interactions resulting from concomitant use, see Interactions.